 Can I enter Canada as a Canadian citizen?

 If you are a Canadian citizen, you have the right to enter Canada at any time.
 Of course, you could locate this right under subsection 6(1) of the Constitution Act, 1982.

 Mobility of citizens: Every citizen of Canada has the right to enter, remain in and leave Canada.

 Some court decisions in Canada have emphasized this right as an unqualified right.
-Of course, this means as long as you manage to prove you are a Canadian citizen, you may enter Canada, no strings attached.
+Of course, as long as you prove you are a Canadian citizen, you may enter Canada, with no strings attached.

 Can I enter Canada as a registered Indian?

 The simple answer to this question is yes.
 Unfortunately, the Constitution Act, 1982, falls short of mentioning this right.
 However, subsection 19(1) of IRPA expands the right of entry to registered Indians.